mchaaar/Character-Generator/README.md

 # Character-Generator
-WIP 2D pixel art character generator.
+Work in progress 2D pixel art character generator.
+Made with C# in Unity.